-Adani bonds hit distressed levels after group calls off share sale
+Adani stocks slide up to 24%, bonds hit distressed levels after calling off share sale

-Bonds issued by Adani Ports & Special Economic Zone Limited dropped the most in global secondary trading on Wednesday.
+The bonds tanked in the US, while equities slipped in India on Thursday after the conglomerate called off its Rs 20,000 crore follow-on public offering.

 Bonds issued by companies of Indian billionaire Gautam Adani hit distressed levels in US trading after his flagship firm Adani Enterprises on Wednesday abruptly called off its Rs 20,000 crore follow-on public offering, Mint reported.